 - To avoid the risk of feeling trapped, be honest about the properties you are looking at.
 You are going to be here for the next 5 years at least – is there enough storage, are you expecting to start a family in that time and so on.
 It needs to be liveable.

 - Just because this is a government scheme doesn’t mean you get any more protection.
 It is your responsibility to keep up repayments on the mortgage loan.

-- And don’t forget the hidden costs of buying a home
+- And don’t forget the additional costs of buying a home.

 How do I do it?